Unveiling the Tapestry: the Interplay of Generalization and Forgetting in Continual Learning: Related work

 \subsection{Continual learning}

-Continual learning is to learn a single neural network from a sequence of tasks incrementally, in which only data from the current task is available for training.
-A significant challenge in continual learning is that neural networks tend to exhibit high plasticity on new tasks, but suffer from low stability on previously learned tasks.
-High plasticity allows neural networks to learn new knowledge and generalize to new tasks quickly, while low stability causes catastrophic forgetting of the knowledge acquired from old tasks \cite{mccloskey1989catastrophic,goodfellow2013empirical}.
-Due to catastrophic forgetting, the performance on old tasks drops drastically after learning new tasks.
+Continuous learning involves acquiring knowledge in a sequential manner by training a single neural network on a series of tasks.
+During this process, only data from the current task is utilized for training.
+One grand challenge in continual learning is catastrophic forgetting \cite{mccloskey1989catastrophic,goodfellow2013empirical}.
+To tackle this challenge, the following major types of approaches have been proposed.

-In order to tackle the catastrophic forgetting problem, regularization-based approaches, \eg, \cite{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory}, try to impose strong constraints on model parameters by penalizing the changes of parameters that are important for old tasks.
-The difference between these approaches lies in the way to measure the importance.
-While these approaches have shown to mitigate forgetting to some extent, they fail to achieve satisfactory performance in challenging continual learning scenarios \cite{van2019three,wu2019large}.
-Alternatively, knowledge distillation \cite{hinton2015distilling} has been recently used as a regularizer to minimize the changes to the decision boundaries of old tasks while learning new tasks.
-Knowledge distillation-based approaches, \eg, \cite{li2017learning,castro2018end,wu2019large,douillard2020podnet,mittal2021essentials}, usually store a snapshot of the model learned from old tasks in a memory buffer, and then distill the knowledge encoded in the stored old model to the current model.
-Another line of approaches mitigating catastrophic forgetting considers exemplars replay, \eg, \cite{robins1995catastrophic,rebuffi2017icarl,castro2018end,wu2019large,hou2019learning,liu2020mnemonics}.
-Replay-based approaches store a few exemplars from old tasks in a memory buffer, and many of them, \eg, \cite{rebuffi2017icarl,castro2018end,wu2019large,hou2019learning} use herding heuristics \cite{welling2009herding} for exemplar selection.
-The stored exemplars combined with the new data are used to optimize the network parameters when learning a new task.
+Regularization-based approaches \cite{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory} impose stringent constraints on model parameters.
+This is achieved by penalizing changes in parameters that are crucial for retaining knowledge related to older tasks.
+Despite demonstrating some success in alleviating forgetting, these methods fall short of delivering satisfactory performance in demanding continual learning scenarios \cite{van2019three,wu2019large}.
+Recent approaches have incorporated knowledge distillation \cite{hinton2015distilling} as a regularization technique to minimize the changes to the decision boundaries of old tasks while learning new tasks.
+Methods based on knowledge distillation \cite{li2017learning,castro2018end,wu2019large,douillard2020podnet,mittal2021essentials}, typically involve maintaining a snapshot of the model trained on earlier tasks in a memory buffer.
+Subsequently, the knowledge encapsulated in the stored old model is distilled and transferred to the current model as part of the learning process.
+Recent approaches have adopted similar ideas of consistency regularization \cite{shi2023multi} on prototypes for class-incremental learning.

-In this work, we go beyond just solving the catastrophic forgetting by learning robust and generalized representations for each task with shape-texture debiased training.
-Moreover, we show that shape-texture debiased training acts as an implicit regularization to mitigate forgetting.